 The following video shows why construction site fencing for a noise barrier is an important aspect in noise management.

-City Bylaw Restrictions
+City Bylaw Restrictions for Noise

 Although construction is permitted during 7AM to 7PM from Monday to Friday and between 9AM to 7PM on Saturday, certain measures can be taken during construction work hours to reduce noise.
 Our best advice is to be proactive about noise management before it becomes an inconvenience to the neighborhood.